alussana/AffiXcan/README.md

 ### Why GReX?
 The estimation of GReX can be useful to perform TWAS when the real total expression profile is unknown or can not be measured, for example in those tissues - like the brain - that are inaccessible to _in vivo_ safe biopsies, or in ancient genomes.

-GReX can be also exploited to estimate the constitutive susceptibility of a genome to a certain status, whose existence is at least partially influenced by gene expression.
+GReX can be also exploited to estimate the constitutive susceptibility of a genome to a certain status, the existence of which is at least partially influenced by gene expression.

 ### Estimate GReX
 Some efforts have been made to develop computational methods to predict GReX from genotype data using mathematical models.